srini-ramasamy/wdio-ts-no-recompile/README.md

 Ideally this would only be a single transpile; or possibly two (one for the bootstrapping of wdio itself and one for all feature files).

 Bug report [here](https://github.com/webdriverio/webdriverio/issues/4949).

+## Update 2020-01-13

+Loading the configuration as TS has it's own challenges.
+Changed the configuration to pure JS now to reduce the number of moving parts in this repo.